Skip to main content

 6

-The REST API is enabled as long as at least one API key is active.
+MainWP REST API stays active while at least one API key is enabled.

 Batch Update Response Handling